-My new book, Passive Income, is out, and I’m having a fun time marketing it.
 Authors often ask me questions that relate to “how to promote a book” and “how to get reviews for a book.”
-Let’s cover book marketing strategies in this post, and I’ll tackle how to get reviews for your book in a separate post.
-To get a broader sense of marketing activities to drive traffic to your website; please read my post 28 Ways to Increase Traffic to Your Website, Product, or Service.
+In this post, I’ll cover ways to promote your book, and I’ll tackle how to get reviews for your book in a separate post.

-The marketing activities I’m going to cover are for authors who understand the importance of marketing and that achieving high sales volumes requires more than just being listed on Amazon.
+The marketing activities I will cover are for authors who understand the importance of marketing and that achieving high sales volumes requires more than just being listed on Amazon.
 While a small percentage of authors do well without promoting their books, most authors will not realize their revenue goals without robust marketing plans and execution.
 That said, even the best marketing plans won’t necessarily yield desired results, which is why marketing is critical.

-Authors should establish marketing budgets for their books.
-I set budgets of up to one thousand dollars for each book.
+Authors should establish marketing budgets for their books, for example, five hundred dollars.
 However, many marketing activities don’t attract costs like those involving social media.
 Before you spend any money, consider and research where you might get the best return on investment (ROI) and bang for your buck.
-For instance, email marketing carries enormous sales potential compared to book launch events, as it applies to self-publishing books.
+For instance, email marketing carries enormous sales potential compared to book launch events, as it applies to self-publishing.

 How to Promote Your Book

 One of the reasons you regularly see the same authors achieve fantastic sales is because they have many email subscribers.
 For example, some authors have subscriber counts that range in the tens to hundreds of thousands.
-Many subscribers act on email details like that of book release news.
-After all, subscribers want to hear from and support the person or company they follow.
+Many subscribers act on email news like that of a new book release.
+After all, subscribers want to support the person or company they follow.

 Suppose you have an email list comprising of 25,000 subscribers.
 If 5 to 10 percent of your subscribers buy your book, you’ll sell 1,250 to 2,500 copies within days.
 Those amounts would be good enough for a top 500 Amazon bestseller rank, which would lend itself to even more visibility.
 Building an email list is pivotal, and you can learn more about list building and the email marketing tools I use.